tinamayswinkels/sbe/_posts/2025-05-23-final-blog-post-for-week-12.md

 Thanks to the Peddle Thorp, HSPC and SBE team for there support and guidance through the experience.

 To see where I head in the future feel free to follow me on Linked In.
+[Ashlee Jones - Architect Intern - SBE & Peddle Thorp \| LinkedIn](https://au.linkedin.com/in/ashlee-jones-55748a263)

 Best wishes,